AdaCore/learn/courses/advanced-ada/chapters/limited_types.rst

 The return statement here is illegal, because :ada:`Result` is local to :ada:`Make_Task`, and returning it would involve a copy, which makes no sense (which is why task types are limited).
-In Ada 2005, we can write constructor functions for task types:
+Since Ada 2005, we can write constructor functions for task types:

 .. code:: ada